Managing MySQL databases with PHPMyAdmin in Direct Admin

 This is the end of the tutorial.
 You now know how to use PHPMyAdmin to manually manage a MySQL database

-How to create a catch-all email account in Direct Admin This demo assumes you've already...
+How to use File Manager in Direct Admin Click the File Manager link This demo assumes you've...

 How to use Installatron in Direct Admin This demo assumes you've already logged in to Direct...

-How to create a POP email account in Direct Admin This demo assumes you've already logged in...
+Hosting additional domains in Direct Admin This demo assumes you've already logged in to...

 Powered by WHMCompleteSolution